Must-Visit Places in Tangalle with your Family

 Mulkirigala Raja Maha Vihara

-Located around 17 kilometres north of Tangalle (a tuk-tuk will get you there in about half an hour), the Mulkirigala Raja Maha Vihara is an ancient Buddhist temple that was embedded within a massive rock that reaches a height of more than 200 metres.
+Located about 17 kilometres north of Tangalle (a tuk-tuk will get you there in about half an hour), the Mulkirigala Raja Maha Vihara is an ancient Buddhist temple that was embedded within a massive rock that reaches a height of more than 200 metres.
 Known to locals as Little Sigiriya, the temple built into the rock face is said to be more than a thousand years old – and a few hundred years older than Sigiriya, Sri Lanka’s famous Lion Rock.
 It is an official archaeological site, according to the Sri Lankan government, and is home to several ancient intricate paintings and inscriptions.

 If your kids are older and love history, they are likely to find the colourful cave paintings and sculptures appealing.
 Just remember that, when visiting any temple in Sri Lanka, you and your family should be dressed respectfully, with arms and legs appropriately covered.